ccheptea/beautiful-jekyll/_posts/2017-10-13-auto-value-curious-builder-trick.md

 subtitle: Curiously recurring template for AutoValue builders
 ---

 As many people already know AutoValue is great.
-It is a helpful tool that takes care our model objects, makes them solid and immutable, has lots of extensions and generates \[a lot\] of code that otherwise would be our job to do.
+It is a helpful tool that takes care our model objects, makes them solid and immutable, has lots of extensions and generates \[a lot\] of code that otherwise would be our job to write.

 ## Basic Builders
 Another good think about AutoValue is that it allows us to easily implement the builder pattern -  reduced-to-an-interface easy.
 Here's an example.
 Suppose we want to log an event every time a user signs in.
 Our event class will look like this: